mike-engel/styled-typography/README.md

 ### Options

-Each of these options has what I consider to be a sane default.
+Each of these options has what I consider to be a good default.
 You may override all of them, or choose just a few to change.

 - [fontSizes](#fontsizes)
 - [bodyFontFamily](#bodyfontfamily)